 Galaxy Cloud components overview

 The Galaxy Cloud Environment is the virtual machine that runs your Galaxy app.
-It includes:
+Each person in a shared workspace has their own Galaxy VM (see diagram below).

 - A virtual machine (VM) engine (compute profile)